cdfoundation/sig-interoperability/docs/meetings.md

     * The group will come back when there is progress with commit and artifact metadata
 * ~~Tracy M to bring the whitepaper to the attention of CDF creative team~~
 * ~~Steve to start the work on commit metadata~~
-* Dave to start the work on artifact metadata
+* Dave to start the work on artifact metadata, Steve volunteered to help
 * Steve/Tracy R to bring Ortelius example in new repo
 * Tracy M to get SIG Interop in touch with Dina Graves Portman and invite her to one of the upcoming SIG meetings
 * ~~Kara and Fatih to populate references in whitepaper~~